simha-grey/realtime/README.md

 In fact not so much work.
 The hardest part for me was configuring HWIOAuthBundle in several .yaml files—a lack of instructions.

 My app is containerized.
-It uses three Docker containers: Nginx, Php-fpm, and PostgreSQL.
-You will find Dockerfiles in the "docker" directory and Makefile with different helpful commands.
+It uses three Docker containers for each of process: Nginx, Php-fpm, and PostgreSQL.
+You will find Dockerfiles in the "docker/*" directories and Makefile with a helpful command.

 How to deploy this sandbox.